-- b.
+- a.
+Entertainment allowance: Allocate to schools an entertainment allowance to be used by the Principals as follows: (i) Schools over 1,500 students, Rs.
+3,000 per month, (ii) Schools between 750 and 1,500, Rs.
+2,500, and (iii) other schools, Rs.
+1,500 a month. - b.
 Travel: Reimburse principal's official travel expenses (bus fare, three-wheeler) - c.
 Communication allowance: Pay to principals, now paid to SLEAS.
 Adopt Public Finance Cir.
 03/2014 (1) in this regard, as approved by Cabinet on 31.08.2021, and recommendations of the Cabinet Sub-Committee. - d.
 Vehicle Permit: Give back the eligibility for a vehicle permit to import a vehicle duty free, which was removed years ago. - e.
-Professional development: Reimburse 50% of fees of educational and training programs considered in the scheme of promotion. - f.
-Schooling of Children of Principals: Give priority to the children of principals in school admissions. - g.
-Housing: Assign school quarters to principals free, without housing accommodation charge.
-Improve the facilities of quarters, have a maintenance budget, and provide a KKS for the servicing the premises and the Principal.
+Professional development: Reimburse the total fees of educational and training programs considered in the scheme of promotion. - f.
+Schooling of Children of Principals: Give priority to the children of principals in school admissions.

+g.
+Housing: Assign school quarters to principals free in schools classified as difficult/very difficult.
+Improve the facilities of quarters, have a maintenance budget, and provide a KKS for services in all schools.
+Pay a housing rent for principals in schools without quarters for principals.